Apply to vetted scholarship programs in one click

 School-life balance refers to the ability to successfully juggle your school responsibilities with those in your personal life.
 This can include taking care of parents, children, or a career.
 Community college provides such a balance as students can easily enroll part-time (often taking only one or two classes) at a low cost and will not feel out of place doing so.
 In fact, a vast number of community college students attend part-time!
 This unique quality of community colleges can make it a great option for parents or older students interested in enrolling in a few classes.

-Don’t want to miss out on that traditional college experience?
-We understand, and so do many community colleges!
-As of 2018, 28% of public community colleges offered on-campus housing to their students, so that they could establish similar study habits, social lives, and extracurricular involvement to students at four-year universities.
+Living on campus allows students to establish similar study habits, social lives, and extracurricular involvement to students at four-year universities.
 This feature found at some community colleges makes the transition to four-year colleges easier.
 Students will already be adjusted to living away from home and being more involved at their school.

 7. Certificates and degrees

 Just like four-year universities, community colleges also provide students with a variety of certificates and degrees.
-Associates Degrees are incredibly common to earn at community colleges, with 878,900 degrees earned in 2019.
-Certificates are less common (but still impressive) to receive, with nearly 619,711 awarded from community colleges in 2019.
+Associates Degrees are incredibly common to earn at community colleges.
 These degrees and certificates are awarded in a huge variety of fields.
-This includes biology, to philosophy, to creative writing (and more!).
+This includes biology, philosophy, and creative writing (and more!).

 8. Transitional period

 Instead of immediately going to a four-year university, attending community college can help students think more deeply about what they want from a university.
 Attending community college gives them the time to properly select a university that would be the best choice for them (all while earning college credit!).
-Further, the relatively lower cost of community colleges often prevents students from dropping out altogether.
+Community college students may even be able to transfer to Ivy league colleges!